LoukiliTaha/End-to-End-Data-Pipeline-for-Real-Time-Weather-Monitoring/README.md

 An end-to-end data engineering project that collects real-time weather data, processes it with Spark Streaming, stores it in PostgreSQL, automates tasks with Airflow, and visualizes trends using Grafana.

-📖 Project Overview
+📖 Project Overview :

 This project demonstrates a scalable data engineering pipeline for ingesting and processing live weather data from the OpenWeatherMap API.
 It automates data collection, transformation, storage, and visualization.

-Tech Stack
+🛠️Tech Stack:

 | Layer            | Tools Used                       |
 | ---------------- | -------------------------------- |